Best: Jets’ Bowles deserves to stay

 One thing is clear: Unlike for the just-fired Giants’ Ben McAdoo, Bowles’ disciplinary actions do not seem to lead to reduced enthusiasm for competing among his players.

 So Bowles must be doing something right behind the scenes, even as he remains stubbornly flat and unquotable in front of cameras.
-(Lighten up, Todd.
-There is an interesting, personable guy in there.
-It’s OK for the public to see him.)
+(There clearly is an interesting, personable guy in there.
+On Monday he had a good 20-second laugh over an exchange with Newsday’s Calvin Watkins on a conference call, then pulled himself together and announced he was going back “in character.”)

 The Jets were 0-2 after convincing losses to the Bills and Raiders when new CEO Christopher Johnson said this in September about how Bowles would be evaluated: